 Sounds great.
 Is there a ‘but’ coming?

 There are a few important things to know before refinancing.
-Like that there’s no such thing as refinancing with the federal gov. You have to use a private lender.
+Like that you can’t refinance with the federal gov. You have to use a private lender.
 So if you have federal student loans, you’ll be converting them to private.

 That might not sound like a big deal.
-But it means you could lose out on certain perks that are just for people who owe Uncle Sam instead of a private bank.
-Such as being able to pick a repayment plan based on your income or qualify for public service loan forgiveness one day.
+But it means you could lose out on certain perks available to people who owe Uncle Sam.
+Such as being able to pick a repayment plan based on your income or qualify for Public Service Loan Forgiveness one day.